MateuszOskedraFHNWAccount/Internet-Technology/README.md

 Exported Budibase projects are to be found on Github.
 The export password is "CommunityFHNW"

+For the CommunityFHNW app, use the "CommunityFHNW-export-1718459908737.enc.tar" exported budibase file.
+For the Admin Management Service app, use the "employee portal 2-export-1718459957548.enc.tar" exported budibase file.

 ## Project Management

 The Project was split into Workpackages (Called Tasks)